tox-dev/tox/doc/config.rst

     [testenv]
     deps =
-        py34-mysql: PyMySQL     ; use if both py34 and mysql are in an env name py27,py36: urllib3      ; use if any of py36 or py27 are in an env name py{27,36}-sqlite: mock  ; mocking sqlite in python 2.x
+        py34-mysql: PyMySQL     ; use if both py34 and mysql are in the env name py27,py36: urllib3      ; use if either py36 or py27 are in the env name py{27,36}-sqlite: mock  ; mocking sqlite in python 2.x & 3.6

-Take a look at first ``deps`` line.
-It shows how you can special case something for a combination of factors, you just join combining factors with a hyphen.
+Take a look at the first ``deps`` line.
+It shows how you can special case something for a combination of factors, by just hyphenating the combining factors together.
 This particular line states that ``PyMySQL`` will be loaded for python 3.3, mysql environments, e.g. ``py34-django15-mysql`` and ``py34-django16-mysql``.

-The second line shows how you use same line for several factors - by listing them delimited by commas.
+The second line shows how you use the same setting for several factors - by listing them delimited by commas.
 It's possible to list not only simple factors, but also their combinations like ``py27-sqlite,py36-sqlite``.

-Finally, factor expressions are expanded the same way as envlist, so last example could be rewritten as ``py{27,36}-sqlite``.
+Finally, the last line uses a condition equivalent to ``py27-sqlite,py36-sqlite`` showing how factor expressions get expanded the same way as in envlist.

 .. note::

-    Factors don't do substring matching against env name, instead every hyphenated expression is split by ``-`` and if ALL the factors in an expression are also factors of an env then that condition is considered hold.
+    Factors don't do substring matching against env name, instead every hyphenated expression is split by ``-`` and if ALL of its factors are also factors of an env then that condition is considered to hold for that env.

     For example, environment ``py36-mysql``:

-    - could be matched with expressions ``py36``, ``py36-mysql``,
+    - would be matched by expressions ``py36``, ``py36-mysql`` or
       ``mysql-py36``,
-    - but not with ``py2`` or ``py36-sql``.
+    - but not ``py2`` or ``py36-sql``.

 Other Rules and notes